brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 Notice a few things:
 * First off, the shape of the desired passband is pretty good.
-The "lows" are rolled off a bit (below 500 Hz), but this is a known behavior of the Hilbert transformer filter.
+The "lows" are rolled off a bit much (below 500 Hz), but this is a known behavior of the Hilbert transformer filter.
 More on this later: it would be nice to improve this, possibly with more Hilbert taps.
 * The passband rolls off pretty sharply starting at +3.5 kHz.
 This makes sense